agrosner/KBinding/README.md

 ```

 Instead of overridding `createView()`, we override `createViewWithBindings()`.
 This is
-so we internally can bind all created bindings after view is created.
+so we internally can bind all created observableBindings after view is created.

 Then to bind views: